You’ve heard it before:

 Let’s put this into context so you get a better idea of how this can impact you.

-Imagine, hypothetically, that under healthy conditions you are burning 2,000 calories per day.
+Imagine a hypothetical situation in which you are burning 2,000 calories per day.

 So you decide to cut your calories down to 1,400 calories per day and you do this for 30 days.